Articles and links about and by Larry Loyie — great material for school projects about Larry Loyie

 Residential Schools, With the Words and Images of Survivors is a national history, based on 20 years of research, and more than 200 interviews with school survivors.
 Larry collaborated with Mohawk writer and residential school expert Wayne K. Spear and editor Constance Brissenden on the book.

-Published in the fall of 2014, reprinted in 2017, the couple launched the full-colour, hard cover book at the High Prairie Regional Library.
+Published in the fall of 2014, reprinted in 2016 and 2018, the couple launched the full-colour, hard cover book at the High Prairie Regional Library.
 Dozens of residential school survivors from St. Bernard Mission as well as nearby Joussard, Alberta’s St. Bruno Indian Residential School, joined Larry and Constance at the November 2014 event.

 Residential Schools, With the Words and Images of Survivors was the 2016 Golden Oak Award winner.